Italian Meatloaf

 At which temperature is meatloaf done?

 All ground meat dishes should be cooked to 165 degrees in the center.
 Test with an instant-read meat thermometer.
-Keep in mind there will be some carryover cooking, so the temperature will rise to 170 degrees or over.
-I've never found that an additional rise in temperature will hurt meatloaf.
+There will be some carryover cooking so the temperature will rise to 170 degrees or over.
+I’ve never found that an additional temperature rise will hurt meatloaf.

 What are some ways to use leftover Italian-style meatloaf?